N0aW/TLR/Info/futureupdates.md

     - Ranged, Magic & Summon
 - [ ] Added support weapons for the other classes
     - Ranged, Magic & Summon
-## v0.9 - Very Unofficial Minecraft Collab
-- [ ] Adds Minecraft additions, which are minecraft based items.
-(Can be enabled/disabled)
-    - Developer Note: The sprites will be in the minecraft style... so they will be simplified and have less detailed sprites.
-    - This does not stop them from being balanced